opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `LOAD`

-**LOAD [file-spec]**

-Execute program from a file/stream.
+**Execute program from a file/stream.**

+**(LOAD  file-spec)**

 Sequentially executes each form it encounters in the input file/or stream named by resource-spec.
 Returns exception if input could not be read or there were exceptions while compiling or executing forms an exception will be raised. file-spec may be a java.io.File object, file path as String or opened InputStream.

 **builtin function** defined at  **class io.opsit.explang.Funcs$LOAD**

 ### `LOADR`

-**LOADR [resource-spec]**

-Execute program from Java resource.
+**Execute program from Java resource.**

+**(LOADR  resource-spec)**

 Sequentially executes each form it encounters in the java resource file named by resource-spec.
 Returns exception if file could not be read or there were exceptions while compiling or executing forms an exception will be raised.

 **builtin function** defined at  **class io.opsit.explang.Funcs$LOADR**

 ### `PRINT`

-**PRINT [&REST, args]**
+**(PRINT  &REST args)**

 Print Arguments on standard output.